nchaigne/dhcperfcli/README.md

 -|-
 `<server>:[<port>]` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | The DHCP server.
 If omitted, if must be specified through input items.<br>Default port is 67.
 `<command>` | One of (message type): `discover`, `request`, `decline`, `release`, `inform`, `lease_query`.<br> Or (workflow): `dora`.<br>This can be omitted, in which case the message type must be provided through input items (`DHCP-Message-Type`).
+`-a <ipaddr>` | Authorized server.
+Only allow replies from this server.<br>Useful to select a DHCP server if there are several which might reply to a broadcasting client.
 `-D <dir>` | Read dictionaries from `<dir>`.<br>Default: directory `share/freeradius` of FreeRADIUS installation.
 `-f <file>` | Read input items from `<file>`, in addition to stdin.<br>An input item is a list of *attribute/value pairs*.
 At least one such item is required, so one packet can be built.
 `-g <gw>[:<port>]` | Handle packets sent as if relayed through giaddr `<gw>` (`hops`: 1, source: `<giaddr>:<port>`).<br>A comma-separated list may be specified, in which case packets will be sent using all of those gateways in a round-robin fashion.<br>Alternatively, option `-g` can be provided multiple times.